walmartlabs/vizdeps/README.md

 Usage: lein vizdeps [options]

 Options:
+  -d, --dev                                          Include :dev dependencies in the graph.
+  -f, --focus ARTIFACT                               Excludes artifacts whose names do not match a supplied value.
+Repeatable.
+  -H, --highlight ARTIFACT                           Highlight the artifact, and any dependencies to it, in blue.
+Repeatable.
+  -n, --no-view                                      If given, the image will not be opened after creation.
   -o, --output-file FILE    target/dependencies.pdf  Output file path.
 Extension chooses format: pdf or png.
+  -p, --prune                                        Exclude artifacts and dependencies that do not involve version conflicts.
   -s, --save-dot                                     Save the generated GraphViz DOT file well as the output file.
-  -n, --no-view                                      If given, the image will not be opened after creation.
-  -H, --highlight ARTIFACT                           Highlight the artifact, and any dependencies to it, in blue.
-Repeatable.
   -v, --vertical                                     Use a vertical, not horizontal, layout.
-  -d, --dev                                          Include :dev dependencies in the graph.
-  -p, --prune                                        Exclude artifacts and dependencies that do not involve version conflicts.
   -h, --help                                         This usage summary.
 ```

 The `--highlight` option can be repeated; any artifact that contains any of the provided strings will be highlighted.

+The `--focus` option allows you to mark some dependencies for inclusion; every artifact that does not match, or does not
+transitively depend on a marked artifact, is excluded.
+This is very useful when trying to work out how a specific artifact is transitively included.

 ## vizconflicts task